Main page > Ice Cream Recipes > The Coffee and Tea Collection > Coffee Bean Ice Cream > with cornstarch

 Add the coffee beans (150 g; 5.3 oz) to the hot ice cream mixture and stir to moisten the coffee beans.

 Cool it down: prepare an ice bath by putting the bowl with the ice cream mixture into a larger bowl and filling the empty sides with ice cubes and cold water.
 How many ice cubes?
-A tray of ice cubes (200 g; 7 oz of ice) is enough to cool down the ice cream mixture.
-This will take approx. 30 minutes; do stir occasionally.
+A tray of ice cubes (200 g; 7 oz of ice) is enough to bring the ice cream mixture to room temperature.
+Let the ice cream mixture cool down for 30 minutes, stirring occasionally.

 Step 3: Churn the ice cream